 Horses have been incredibly important throughout human history.
 They have been crucial to human warfare, transportation, agriculture, and other economic and technological pursuits.
 They also have been central to many recreational activities like jousting, racing (including chariot racing in the Roman Empire), rodeo, polo, dressage, show jumping, hunting for sport, and others.

 The origin of horse domestication is still a hot debate amongst scientists today, creating a multidisciplinary argument involving historians, anthropologists, biologists, and more.
-The most recent theories that predict horse husbandry may date back to the neolithic period when widespread abandonment of the hunter-gatherer lifestyle led to the development of more permanent agricultural societies.
+The most recent theories that predict horse husbandry may date back to the Neolithic period when widespread abandonment of the hunter-gatherer lifestyle led to the development of more permanent agricultural societies.
 These societies began domesticating animals, including horses, for transportation and manual labor.
-Multiple theories exist regarding what ancient wild species gave way to the modern domestic species, Eruus ferus caballus.
+Multiple theories exist regarding what ancient wild species gave way to the modern domestic species, Equus ferus caballus.
 This article will discuss some of these now-extinct species!

 The only living species of wild horse is the Mongolian wild horse or Przewalski’s horse.
 This is a rare species that lives mostly in central Asia.
 The Mongolian wild horse was deemed extinct in the wild but was bred in captivity and reintroduced to its natural habitat in the 1990s.
 This species’ status has improved immensely, and it is now categorized as endangered by the IUCN and is noted to be increasing in number.
 They are typically around 600-700 pounds, which is smaller than most domestic horses.
 Their coats are primarily brown in color, sometimes with faint stripes on their legs, similar to ancient horse species.
 They have an erect mane, like zebras, that are a darker brown than their primary coat color.